WordPress/openverse/documentation/meta/release_and_deployment/index.md

 - **Publish (GitHub) release** (verb):

   - Literally clicking the **publish** button on a GitHub Release's page.
-This **publishes** the GitHub Release, which in turn triggers our "tag docker image and trigger deployment" GitHub Workflow.
-Sometimes **cut a release** is used to refer to this, but should be avoided due to lack of clarity.
+This **publishes** the GitHub Release, which in turn triggers Openverse's "tag docker image and trigger deployment" GitHub Workflow.
+Sometimes **cut a release** is used to refer to this, but should be avoided due to being jargon.

 - **Tag docker image and trigger deployment GitHub Workflow** (noun):